ruben2020/tags2uml/README.md

 ```

 After doing the above, the executable binary `tags2uml` should appear in `$GOPATH/bin`.
-In order to use it directly, you could add it to PATH like this: `export PATH=$HOME/gopath/bin:$PATH`.
+In order to use it directly, you could add it to `PATH` like this: `export PATH=$HOME/gopath/bin:$PATH`.

 ## What are the dependencies?

-There are no build dependencies but to use it, you would also need [Exuberant-ctags](http://ctags.sourceforge.net/) and [Graphviz](http://www.graphviz.org/).
+There are no build dependencies, but to use it, you would also need [Exuberant-ctags](http://ctags.sourceforge.net/) and [Graphviz](http://www.graphviz.org/).

 ## How to use it?